 Appealing against your payment on account notice

-When we send you a payment on account notice, it is based on your tax bill from the previous year.
+When we send you a payment on account notice it's based on your tax bill from the previous year.
 If your taxable income has reduced to the extent that the payment on account request is an unreasonable demand based on what your final tax bill will be, you may appeal.

-In order to support your appeal we will need a letter recommending the amount you think your payment should be and either:
+In order to support your appeal we'll need a letter recommending the amount you think your payment should be and either:

 - your completed tax return for the year in question

 - a schedule of your income for the relevant year (your tax return will still need to be submitted in due course)

 How to make payments to the taxes office